Coherent-state path integrals in quantum thermodynamics: Weakly-interacting Bose gas

+and using result \eqref{matsumpot} for the last summation, we immediately obtain Eq. \eqref{gppi}.
+This alternative time-ordering allows us to obtain the result by calculating only one frequency summation instead of three.

-The treatment we have presented, which is based on the careful introduction of convergence factors motivated by the implicit time ordering of the path integral, and which reproduces the Hamiltonian result, is not the most common in the literature.
+The treatments we have presented, which are based on the careful treatment of convergence factors following the implicit time-ordering of the path integral, and which reproduce exactly the Hamiltonian result, are not the most common in the literature, even for the simpler case of a zero-range interaction.
 The usual route is to write Eq. \eqref{omegabecint} as

-We considered sums of this form in Sec. \ref{carecf}, see in particular Eq. \eqref{lnzreal}, and showed that a naive evaluation of the Matsubara summation yields the commonly quoted expression \cite{kapusta, lebellac, andersen, salasnich, kleinert, vianello}
+We considered summations of this form in Section \ref{carecf} [see in particular Eq. \eqref{lnsqu}] and showed that a naive evaluation of the Matsubara summation yields the commonly quoted expression \cite{kapusta, lebellac, andersen, salasnich, kleinert, vianello}

 This does not coincide with the result obtained from the Hamiltonian approach because certain contributions to $\Omega_G^{(0)}$ are missing.
-This discrepancy is not catastrophic in practice, since the zero-point energy must be regularized in any case (see Sec. \ref{sec:gs}), and after a suitable regularization Eqs. \eqref{omegazr} and \eqref{potboscom} lead to the same grand potential \cite{salasnich}.
+This discrepancy is not catastrophic in practice, since the zero-point energy must be regularized in any case \cite{salasnich, lieb, schick, popov, mora_castin, lhy1, lhy2}, and after a suitable regularization Eqs. \eqref{omegazr} and \eqref{potboscom} lead to the same grand potential \cite{salasnich}.
 Nevertheless, the difference is conceptually important: when Matsubara summations are performed naively, the regularization procedures required for the Hamiltonian and path-integral calculations differ, and only the final, regularized results coincide.
 By contrast, the method advocated here yields agreement already at the intermediate stage, so that the subsequent regularization is identical in both approaches.